alex-milneski/alex-milneski.github.io/README.md

 This graph shows the relationship between precipitation and water conductivity.
 In karst landscapes, limestone dissolved in water causes higher water conductivity, and provides a high baseline ideal for hydrological study.
 The Case Study 1 graph illustrates how a rainfall event caused a dilution signature, shown by a temporary dip in specific conductance during a period of high precipitation.

+### Challenges
+This was my fist project working with matplotlib and primary data collection.
-One of the main challenges in visualizing the data was the need to combine both line and histogram in one plot and have 3 variables on the y-axes.
+- I needed to visualise data combining both line and histogram in one plot and have 3 variables with different scales - I decided to create a twin axis and staggering it using Python's matplotlib.
+- Time stamp information needed to be standardized across all datasets.
+This was solved with the use of the dt.floor() method from the pandas library which was able to round the time information to the nearest hour.